 - they’re bursting with flavor

 Students and other busy people take note: this recipe is perfect for you!

 I called them “hearty” black bean quesadillas because they are surprisingly filling.
-I hastily ate two and then promptly felt like my belly was going to explode.
-This is one of those vegetarian recipes that meat eaters won’t feel deprived eating.
+I hastily ate two and then promptly felt like my belly was not just full, but full-full.
+This is one of those vegetarian recipes that meat-eaters won’t feel deprived when eating.
 Promise.

 Hearty Black Bean Quesadillas

 - 1/4 bunch fresh cilantro (about ½ cup chopped) ($0.20)

 - 1 batch taco seasoning* ($0.67)

 - Drain the black beans and add them to a bowl along with the frozen corn (no need to thaw)

 - Finely dice the onion, mince the garlic, and roughly chop the cilantro.